liferay-search/liferay-docs/en/developer/frameworks/articles/web-experience-management/02-page-fragments/05-page-fragments-desktop-tools.markdown

   server, run `npm run import`.
 If your Fragment's configuration JSON (if available) is invalid, the import fails and provides an error message.

-- To have collections and fragments automatically imported into @product@ as they are created or modified, run `npm run import:watch`.
+- To have collections and fragments automatically imported into @sharepoint@ as they are created or modified, run `npm run import:watch`.

 - To preview how a fragment will look when it's imported, run `npm run preview`.